fionamcc/Docs/interproscan/using_iprs_cmd.rst

  -M <mapping file>                       Optional.
 Mapping file.
  -B <bad seq file>                       Optional.
 Bad input sequence file.

-**Running GOanna with Data**
+**Running InterProScan with Data**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. tip::

-    There are one directory built into this container.
+    There is one directory built into this container.
 This directory should be used to mount your working directory.

     - /data